Innoson demands investigation of acclaimed top scorer in 2023 UTME

 JAMB accuses student paraded as UTME best candidate of manipulating score

-The Joint Admission and Matriculation Board (JAMB) has accused Miss Ejikeme Joy Mmesoma of inflating her result from the 2023 Unified Tertiary Matriculation Examination (UTME).
+The Joint Admission and Matriculation Board accused Miss Ejikeme Joy Mmesoma of inflating her result from the 2023 Unified Tertiary Matriculation Examination (UTME).

-Ejikeme Mmesoma: JAMB Accuses Student Paraded as UTME Best Candidate of Manipulating Score, Reveals Next Move

 In a statement on Sunday, July 2, the examination board said it would take legal action against Mmesoma for defrauding Nigerians, claiming she got the highest result in the recently concluded UTME.